Employee Spotlight: Ben Hurwitz, Principal Software Engineer

 My advice would be to gain a solid foundation in the academic parts of computer science.
 That doesn’t mean that you have to study it in school, because all of this information is available online.
 But it is important to learn algorithms – this knowledge is very useful and will serve you well throughout your career.
 Beyond that, just practice.
 Practice writing computer programs, practice creating tests for the programs, and learn about how to measure performance and make your programs better.

-What makes Yottaa a good place to work?
+What makes Yottaa a great place to work?

 My favorite part about working at Yottaa is the people.
 The folks here are both technologically skilled and excellent collaborators.
 For example, sometimes I’ll be implementing a back-end service, and I might work with one of our UI designers to coordinate messages between services, or together we design a shared data schema.
 Although I mostly interact with the engineering team, I enjoy socializing with everyone.
 Our upper management has created and maintains a great workplace culture.